mamonu/portokalopita/README.md

 - [x] now add the materials from step 2

-squeeze the filo pastry pieces as you throw them in the mix.
+squeeze the filo pastry pieces as you throw them in the mix./

     ![materials](https://github.com/mamonu/portokalopita/raw/master/pics/DSC_0120.JPG)